derekmiranda/ad-tech-notes/binary_imports.md

 	- then calls `packNewChunk(type, fullAsset)`
 - `packNewChunk` - processes assets a bit more then pushes onto list of Buffers to put into .png

+# Regarding dynamic images from external sources
+- These are dynamic images you'd add w/ `ImageManager.addToLoad(url)`
+- These images need to be run before ad starts

 # Questions

 - How can I route distributed image/font imports to the Assets Plugin?